 Your profession requires you to be very organized since you will be handling a lot of different documents and data, information that you would not want to lose or have it mixed up.
 Some of the people that come to you may have extensive amounts of information; thus, the need to have a robust filing system that makes it easy for you to draw up the documents you need quickly.

 Leadership Skills are also important and being able to manage yourself and also your team and put your best foot forward is very important.
-People in law need to keep ahead of the curve, so here are some examples of how transformational leaders produce results.
+People in law need to keep ahead of the curve.

 5. Time Management